 Step 1: Start with a Strong Auction Fundraising Committee

 Planning a silent auction involves many moving parts, so don’t try to go it alone.
 Your development team can get help from volunteers and Board members.
-Auctions are fun events and many supporters will be interested in helping out.
+Auctions are fun events, and many supporters will be interested in helping.

 You’ll need key people in these areas when forming your auction committee:

-- Event Planning: If you’re hosting a live auction event, there are several event planning tasks to consider.
+- Event Planning: Several event planning tasks must be considered if you’re hosting a live auction event.
 Booking the venue, determining the menu or catering options, organizing auction day volunteers, and more.

-- Item Procurement: You’ll need at least one individual or a small team to handle the procurement of auction items.
-Be sure to find people who are comfortable asking for donations for this role – as this is key to your auction’s success.
+- Item Procurement: You’ll need at least one individual or a small team to procure auction items.
+Be sure to find people comfortable asking for donations for this role – as this is key to your auction’s success.

-- Marketing: Marketing and PR are another vital part of your event’s success.
-Be sure that your marketing team considers online promotion like email campaigns and social media as well as traditional and community advertising.
+- Marketing: Marketing and PR are vital to your event’s success.
+Be sure that your marketing team considers online promotion, like email campaigns and social media, as well as traditional and community advertising.

 Step 2: Planning Your Silent Auction Logistics